Diabetes Trivia Quiz Questions With Answers

 Other macrovascular diseases include what?

-A: Stroke, and peripheral artery disease.
+, and peripheral artery disease.

 The primary complications of diabetes due to damage in small blood vessels include damage to what?